aaronmams/rHD-Data-Wrangling/README.md

     powerful R library for data manipulation.
 I am a big advocate for the dplyr approach to data manipulation.

-4.  `Wide-to-Long-Example.Rmd` provides a reproducable example of converting wide-form data to long-form data in R using the `tidyr` package.
+4.  `Wide-to-Long-Example.Rmd` provides a reproducible example of converting wide-form data to long-form data in R using the `tidyr` package.
 Navigating between wide and long data is a common enough task in the empirical social sciences that I thought it warranted its own concise illustration.

-5.  `Resources.Rmd` provides a curarated list of supplemental readings on the various data manipulations topics covered in this lesson.
+5.  `Resources.Rmd` provides a curated list of supplemental readings on the various data manipulations topics covered in this lesson.

 ### Data

-This lesson comes equipped with the following "toy" data files:
+This lesson comes equipped with the following “toy” data files:

 1.  `ftl_example.csv`
 2.  `vessel_info.csv`